 (Heinrich Kühn, Der Sonnenschirm, 1912; autochrome; press image courtesy of and © ALBERTINA, Wien)

-Art, design, and other areas of cultural and/or intellectual endeavour saw an explosion of creativity in Vienna around 1900.
-Exhibitions around this Wiener Moderne era tend to focus on art (cough, the Secession) and design (cough, the Wiener Werkstätte).
+Cultural and/or intellectual endeavour saw an explosion of creativity in Vienna around 1900.
+Exhibitions about this Wiener Moderne era inevitably tend to focus on art (cough, the Secession) and design (cough, the Wiener Werkstätte).

-Pictorialist groups sprang up around the world (e.g. the Linked Ring in the UK), promoting the artistic influence in, for example, the aesthetics of what is seen through the lens.
+Pictorialist groups sprang up around the world (e.g. the Linked Ring in the UK), promoting the art influence in, for example, the aesthetics of what is seen through the lens.

-For some members, pictorialism also meant treating the photo much like a painting; the photographs (or photographic production processes) might create impressionist, expressionist or secessionist outcomes.
+For many members, pictorialism meant treating the photo much like a painting; the photographs (and particularly photographic production processes) might create impressionist, expressionist or secessionist outcomes.

 Given the times, Vienna inevitably had its pictorialist practitioners too, who participated in an international network of similarly-minded groups and individuals.
 They also shared intellectual space with the progressive art emerging through, for example, Klimt and contemporaries.

-As a movement, pictorialism petered out after the 1920s, but the exhibition offers insights into the work produced by its adherents, who included many wealthy amateurs.
+As a movement, pictorialism petered out after the 1920s, but the exhibition offers insights into the work produced by its adherents.
+Given the costs of early photography, these practitioners included many wealthy amateurs.

-In 1896, for example, Baron Albert Rothschild gave an informal talk on colour technologies to the Wiener Camera Klub (described at the time as an artistic association of amateur photographers).
+(In 1896, for example, Baron Albert Rothschild gave an informal talk on colour technologies to the Wiener Camera Klub artistic association of amateur photographers.)

-So we see photographs by the likes of Heinrich Kühn, one of the three members of the short lived Wiener Kleeblatt association of artists (which has been described as a kind of photographic Secession).
+Enjoy photographs by the likes of Heinrich Kühn, one of the three members of the short-lived Wiener Kleeblatt association of artists (which has been described as a kind of photographic equivalent to the Secession).

 Or Rudolf Koppitz, whose 1926 Bewegungsstudie (translation: a study in movement) photograph features in the exhibition and even appears in the display of iconic photos from around the world at the newly-opened parliament building.